 Thoughts on Books

 The Bible was a useful booklet for explaining the Catholic understanding of how Scripture is to be interpreted.
-In addition to being informative and well-supported, I felt the style of some of the questions really lent itself to being a useful apologetics tool.
+In addition to being informative and well-supported, I felt the style of some of the questions really lent itself to being a useful apologetics tool (full book review here).

 Scripture and Tradition was a good book to read after completing The Bible.
 It expanded on how God’s word is revealed to us.
 The book expands on Scripture but also justifies the existence and necessity of Sacred Tradition.
 It provides a lot of support for each response, making it very informative.

 The Papacy explains not only why the papacy is biblically and historically supported, but also why it is necessary for the health of Christ’s Church.
 This is my favorite book that I’ve read from the 20 Answers Series so far.